 Most Recent Customer Reviews

-“Beautifully written, wanted more It is a very well written book.
-The author manages to create a beautiful image of his childhood including the passion that was kindled in him for good food and the art of good…”
+“Beautifully written, wanted more.
+It is a very well-written book.
+The author creates a beautiful image of his childhood including the passion that was kindled in him for good food and the art of good…”

 “A very good book to read .
 Especially when your love food and go to school for culinary at the Le cordon Bleu”